IntersectMBO/cardano-addresses/README.md

   $ cat addr.prv \
   | cardano-address key public \
-  | cardano-address address payment --network-tag testnet
+  | cardano-address address payment --from-key --network-tag testnet

   addr_test1vqrlltfahghjxl5sy5h5mvfrrlt6me5fqphhwjqvj5jd88cccqcek
 ```
 </details>

 <details>
-  <summary>How to generate a delegation address</summary>
+  <summary>How to generate a delegation address from stake key credentials</summary>

   Follow the steps from 'How to generate a payment address'.
 Then, simply extend
   an existing payment address with a stake key!